A NATO airstrike killed five Afghan soldiers and wounded at least eight others early Thursday in the eastern province of Logar.

 It was not immediately clear what weapons were used to carry out the airstrike or what target was hit.

-Provincial officials in Logar say they will meet later Thursday to determine their official response.
+Provincial officials in Logar said they will meet later Thursday to determine their official response.

 The strike comes amid a low point in ties between the United States and Afghan President Hamid Karzai, who has criticized airstrikes that kill Afghans.